 Similarly, consistent security spending allows for procedures to be updated as technology and forms of attack change.
 When spending is irregular, procedures may be followed but won’t adequately protect the organization or informal undocumented procedures may occur — which affects operational effectiveness.
 Lastly, policies are enforced when security spending is systematic, leading to regular patterns of behavior and a culture that sustains security rather than obstructing it.

-Training is also more effective with consistent security spending because it keeps security awareness top of mind.
+Security awareness training is also more effective with consistent security spending because it keeps security awareness top of mind.
 Otherwise, employees will need to be completely retrained on information security because much of the information is forgotten.

 So how is security spending addressed in your organization?
 Is it consistent and proactive or inconsistent and reactive?
+Consider where this places you on the cybersecurity maturity model.